-Exhibition Place will continue to manage, and be seen to manage, the public funds under its control in an efficient and a prudent manner.
-Over the last 15 years, Exhibition Place has not only been self-sufficient and financially independent from the City tax base but has also achieved surpluses over budget in every year.
+Exhibition Place will continue to manage, and be seen to manage, the public funds under its control in an efficient and a prudent manner, both its annual Operating Budget funded through on-site revenue generation and its 10-year Capital Plan funded through the city tax base.
+Over the last 15 years, Exhibition Place has not only been self-sufficient and financially independent from the city tax base for its annual operations, but has also achieved surpluses over budget in every year that are returned to the city.
 However, we recognize the imperative to continue to achieve historical revenue levels and monitor operating costs in a manner that ensures delivering of financial surpluses.
-A key component of financial success of Exhibition Place has been the growth of the tenant base and new business opportunities.
+A key component of the financial success of Exhibition Place has been the growth of its tenant base and new business opportunities.
 In the upcoming three-year plan, the revenue base will be enhanced through support of our various businesses on site and finding connections that benefit the entire grounds.

-1. Ensure the effective monitoring of costs and revenues:

-- Deliver operating results that meet or show a positive revenue surplus and/or positive under expenditure to budget. - Review and update financial organization systems to strengthen controls. - Update processes to improve accuracy of financial reporting. - 2.
-Seek additional revenue opportunities: - Evaluate our provision model to ensure that services offered are best provided either internally or externally. - Seek new and/ or expand tenant revenues/naming partners / third parties/ existing operations and develop oversight processes for each revenue stream. - Seek opportunities for business development through negotiations of collective agreements and positive labour relations.
+- Ensure the effective monitoring of costs and revenues: - Deliver operating results that meet or show a positive revenue surplus and/or positive under expenditure to budget. - Strengthen controls through a review and updating of our financial systems. - Update processes to improve the accuracy of financial reporting. - 2.
+Seek additional revenue opportunities: - Evaluate our provision model to ensure that services offered are best provided either internally or externally. - Seek new and/or expand tenancies, naming partners, third parties, existing operations, and develop oversight processes for each revenue stream.